Diddy & Rumored Boo Lori Harvey Display Major PDA While Spending Time In Italy With Her Family

 TSR Staff: Thembi! @ThembiTV_ _____________________________________ #Roommates, one of your new fave couples were spotted out having lunch in Italy! #Diddy, who is in Italy with his kids, was spotted having lunch with his rumored boo #LoriHarvey, who is out there with her parents, #SteveHarvey and #MarjorieHarvey. ____________________________________ There’s no word on exactly who Lori travelled to Italy with—her daddy, or her zaddy, but they all linked up and seemed to have a good time. _____________________________________ It’s safe to say this wasn’t the first time Steve and Diddy met, however, IONO how many times they’ve met up in this particular ‘meet the parents’ setting. _____________________________________ A couple of weeks ago we exclusively shared photos of Diddy and Lori taking a stroll down the streets of New York City in matching outfits.
 At the time, everyone’s sentiments were ‘somebody check on #JustinCombs’ as he reportedly dated Lori prior to his father dating her.
 All must be well however as Justin was in Italy with his father and siblings as well. _____________________________________ SWIPE for more photos of their lunch date #Roommates! ????: Backgrid

 Diddy and Lori began to spark rumors that they were dating back in March.
-The two were seen getting cozy at a party, though Lori has denied they are a couple.
-The runway model previously dated Diddy’s son Justin, 25, which some commenters pointed out under the photos of the alleged couple.
+The two were seen getting cozy at a party, though Lori denied they were a couple.
+The runway model previously dated Diddy’s son Justin, 25, which some commenters pointing this out under the photos of the alleged couple.

 “This is the real definition of ‘if you break my heart, I go date your father,”‘ one follower wrote regarding the pair’s rumored union.

-According to TMZ, Diddy has also denied that he is in a relationship with Lori.
-Although both parties have expressed that they are not involved with each other, their spotting in NYC hinted that there could possibly be something more.
-The two wore matching outfits as they were seen together and were seemingly happy to be in each other’s company.
+According to TMZ, Diddy has also denied he is in a relationship with Lori.
+Although both parties expressed that they are not involved with each other, their spotting in New York City hinted that there could possibly be something more going on.
+The two wore matching outfits when they were seen together.
+They also seemed to be happy in each other’s company.